Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Results and Discussion

-In Fig. \ref{fig4}(a), we notice that, in the absence of delayed acoustic self-feedback in the system, a common frequency band occurs around the dominant frequency of 163.9 Hz in the CWT for the entire duration of the $p^{\prime}$ and $\dot{q}^{\prime}$ signals, and the relative phase ($\Delta\phi$) between them is observed to stay constant around a mean value of $35.3^\circ$.
+In Fig. \ref{fig4}(a), we notice that, in the absence of delayed acoustic self-feedback in the system, a common frequency band occurs around the dominant frequency of 163.9 Hz in the CWT for the entire duration of the $p^{\prime}$ and global $\dot{q}^{\prime}$ signals, and the relative phase ($\Delta\phi$) between them is observed to stay constant around a mean value of $35.3^\circ$.
 Here, the instantaneous phase of the signals is calculated using the analytic signal method with the Hilbert transform \citep{pikovsky2003synchronization}.
 These behaviors of the frequency and phase indicate the existence of phase synchronization between the global heat release rate and acoustic pressure oscillations \cite{pawar2019temporal, kasthuri2022coupled}.
-When the system is subjected to delayed acoustic self-feedback for lower values of $L_{\text{c}}$ (see for $L_{\text{c}} = 1200$ mm in Fig.~\ref{fig4}(b)), i.e., in the regime I of partial suppression of Fig. \ref{fig2}, we observe similar properties of phase synchronization between $p^{\prime}$ and $\dot{q}^{\prime}$ signals as that witnessed in the absence of delayed acoustic self-feedback (Fig.~\ref{fig4}(a)).
-Just prior to the complete suppression of thermoacoustic instability (i.e., for $L_{\text{c}} = 1400$ mm in Fig. \ref{fig4}(c)), we notice the presence of discontinuities in the common frequency bands of CWT of $p^{\prime}$ and $\dot{q}^{\prime}$ signals.
+When the system is subjected to delayed acoustic self-feedback for lower values of $L_{\text{c}}$ (see for $L_{\text{c}} = 1200$ mm in Fig.~\ref{fig4}b), i.e., in regime I of partial suppression of Fig. \ref{fig2}, we observe similar properties of phase synchronization between $p^{\prime}$ and global $\dot{q}^{\prime}$ signals as that witnessed in the absence of delayed acoustic self-feedback (Fig.~\ref{fig4}a).
+Just prior to the amplitude death of thermoacoustic instability (i.e., for $L_{\text{c}} = 1400$ mm in Fig. \ref{fig4}c), we notice the presence of discontinuities in the common frequency bands of CWT of $p^{\prime}$ and global $\dot{q}^{\prime}$ signals.
 These discontinuities can be easily seen in the plot of $\Delta\phi$, where we notice the number of phase jumps about a mean phase difference of these signals.
 During each phase jump, the value of $\Delta\phi$ shows a sudden change of $2\pi$ rad, and the phase jump happens due to the desynchronization of the signals \cite{pikovsky2003synchronization}.
-Furthermore, we find that these instances of desynchronized oscillations coincide with low amplitude aperiodic oscillations observed in $p^{\prime}$ and $\dot{q}^{\prime}$ signals (Fig.~\ref{fig3}(d)).
-Thus, in this condition of delayed acoustic self-feedback, these signals exhibit a property of intermittent phase synchronization.
+Furthermore, we find that these instances of desynchronized oscillations coincide with low-amplitude aperiodic oscillations observed in $p^{\prime}$ and global $\dot{q}^{\prime}$ signals (Fig.~\ref{fig3}d).
+Thus, in this condition of delayed acoustic self-feedback, the $p^{\prime}$ and global $\dot{q}^{\prime}$ exhibit a property of intermittent phase synchronization.